Tuesday, July 1, 2014 |

 Room won the 2010 Writers' Trust Fiction Prize and the 2011 Commonwealth Writers' Prize for Best Book, Caribbean and Canada.
 It was also a finalist for the 2010 Man Booker Prize and the 2011 Orange Prize.

 A film adaptation of Room, starring Brie Larson and Jacob Tremblay, was released in 2015.
-The film was nominated for several Academy Award nominations, including Best Picture and Best Adapted Screenplay (Emma Donoghue).
+The film picked up several Academy Award nominations, including Best Picture and Best Adapted Screenplay (Emma Donoghue).

 Ma takes her pill from the silver pack that has twenty-eight little spaceships and I take a vitamin from the bottle with the boy doing a handstand and she takes one from the big bottle with a picture of a woman doing Tennis.
 Vitamins are medicine for not getting sick and going back to Heaven yet.
 I never want to go, I don't like dying but Ma says it might be OK when we're a hundred and tired of playing.
 Also she takes a killer.
 Sometimes she takes two, never more than two, because some things are good for us but too much is suddenly bad.